Main Claire's Itchy Feet logo

 Guide to Wales

+Vacationing in wales would be one of your best holiday destination decision.
 Wales is one of the most beautiful countries in Europe, and yet so underrated!
 Often in the shadow of Scotland or Ireland, Wales has so much to offer to visitors.

-Wales and I, it’s an unexpected travel love story.
+My travel in wales is an unexpected travel love story.
 It’s the first foreign country I traveled to, back when I was at school.
 And if I’m being honest, it’s not a place I thought I’d end up spending much time.

 Did You Get Insurance Yet?